piotrnar/gocoin/README.md

 ## Hardware

-### Online node
+### client & downloader
 At least 4GB of system memory.

 64-bit architecture OS and Go compiler.

 File system where you store the database must support files larger than 4GB.

-### Offline wallet
+### wallet
-The wallet app has very little requirements and should work on any platform with a working Go compiler.
+The wallet app has very low requirements and should work on any platform with a working Go compiler.
+It has been successfully tested on Raspberry Pi model A.

-For security reasons, use an encrypted swap file and if you decide to store a password in the `.secret` file, do it on an encrypted disc.
+For security reasons, make sure to use encrypted swap file.
+If you decide to store your password in a file, keep it on encrypted disc.

 ## Software